spkenv/spk/README.md

 ### Testing

-Both projecs have a number of unit and integration tests as well as testable examples that can all be executed with `make test`.
-The tests for spk need to be executed under an spfs runtime in order to properly execute.
+Both projects have a number of unit and integration tests as well as testable examples that can all be executed with `make test`.
+The tests for spk need to be executed under an SPFS runtime in order to properly execute.
 We also have configured linting rules that must pass for all contributions.

 Our repository is broken down into a number of smaller crates for easier development, and they can be individually targeted in the makefile which can greatly reduce the time it takes for testing and linting.